-In NDP Settings, specify the maximum time to reach a neighbor.
+In the NDP Settings tab, specify the maximum time to reach a neighbor.

 (i) NOTE: For IPv6, this value also can be set for each interface on the NETWORK | System > Interfaces | Edit Interface > Advanced dialog.
 If Router Advertisement is enabled on an interface, the value set for the interface is used for that interface only.
 For more information, see Configuring Interfaces.